GEOG 482: Making Maps that Matter with GIS

 Students' achievement will be evaluated in relation to three criteria, weighted as follows:

-A key method for evaluating student achievement is the quality and quantity of their contributions to class discussions.
-Students are expected to investigate assigned topics independently and to share findings within study groups to collaboratively construct understandings of these topics.
+In the discussions, students are expected to investigate assigned topics independently and to share findings within study groups to collaboratively construct understandings of these topics.
 Furthermore, students who bring substantial professional experience to the course are encouraged to share that experience with fellow students.
-Contributing to, and studying the class discussions is how students prepare for quizzes.
+Instructors will actively oversee and guide class investigations and discussions.

 Quizzes are designed to help students hone their abilities to interpret domain-specific terminology and to differentiate the most precise and nuanced statements from flawed but seemingly reasonable alternatives.
 A series of self-assessment surveys are not graded, but serve to bolster students' self-knowledge of their strengths and weaknesses relative to established competency standards.